SymfonyCasts/symfony7/sfcasts/join-entity.md

 # Many-to-Many but with Extra Data

-ManyToMany relations are the *one* place in Doctrine where we have a table in our database - `starship_droid`, but no corresponding entity in our project.
+ManyToMany relations are the *one* place in Doctrine where we have a table in our database - `starship_droid` - but no corresponding entity in our project.

-But there's a catch: we can't add extra columns to that join table, like an `assignedAt` column to track when a droid was assigned to a starship.
+But there's a catch: we can't add extra *columns* to that join table.
+Like, what if we wanted to track *when* a droid was assigned to a starship?
+To do that our join table would need an `assignedAt` column.
+But we can't!

 ## When Many-to-Many Becomes Too Much

-As soon as you need extra data on the join table, you're going to have to roll up your sleeves and start handling things more manually.
+The solution is to roll up our sleeves and start handling things more manually.

-You'll stop using the many-to-many relationship entirely.
+We'll *stop* using the many-to-many relationship entirely.
 Instead, we're going to generate a new entity that represents the join table.
-First undo the many-to-many relationship (but only worry about the properties, not the methods).
+First, undo the many-to-many relationship (but only worry about the properties, not the methods).
 In `Starship`, wave goodbye to the `droids` property, and over in `Droid`, do the same for the `starships` many-to-many property.
-Clear out the constructor code in both.
+Clear out the constructor in both.

 Find your terminal and run: